 A chronic inflammatory condition, oral lichen planus affects the mucous membranes in your mouth.
 White, lacy patches, red, swollen areas, or open sores can appear on the inside of your cheeks, gums, or tongue.

 Sensitivity to spicy, or acidic foods is common, or a burning sensation without obvious cause.
-Inflamed, or bleeding gums are possible, your tongue could feel thicker, the condition overall can make speaking, or eating awkward.
+Inflamed, or bleeding gums are possible, your tongue could feel thicker, the condition may make speaking, or eating awkward.

-A condition which is unpleasant and may bring stress, depression, weight loss, dietary deficiencies, or increase the risk of oral cancer.
-Treatment is important and can be quite individual.
+The symptoms can bring stress, depression, weight loss, dietary deficiencies, or increase the risk of oral cancer.
+Treatment is however available and should be tailored to your personal needs.

 There is no definitive, generic cause.
 Oral lichen planus is not an infection, can not be passed from person to person and is not hereditary.

-We know that white blood cells involved in inflammation appear to be activated, indicating an immune disorder, although the triggers involved may vary from person to person.
+We know that white blood cells involved in inflammation appear to be activated.
+Oral lichen planus is essentially an immune disorder but the triggers involved can vary from person to person.

 Normally safe medication can be a cause, injury to your mouth, other infections, an allergic reaction to dental materials, or any agent.
 As much as the condition causes stress, this can also be stress induced.

 Your case will be assessed by a maxillofacial consultant at our London clinic, with a sound understanding of lichen planus.
 From a physical examination, to medical history, to how you feel and the symptoms you are having.

 Subtle symptom differences can be pointers in themselves to a specialist.
 They can also arrange blood tests, allergy tests, cellular testing for secondary infection, or carry out a biopsy.